 Sleeping in a quiet room that isn't too hot or too cold and having a relaxing bedtime routine may help improve symptoms.
 Other ways to promote sleep include these healthy lifestyle tips:

 Avoid using sleeping pills to help you sleep, if possible.
-They can lead to dependence and can make sleep problems worse over time if you don't use them correctly.
-Your health care provider should assess your risks of daytime sleepiness, mental (cognitive) side effects, and falls before you begin taking sleep medications.
+They can lead to dependence and can make sleep problems worse over time if you don't use them the right way.
+Your provider should assess your risks of daytime sleepiness, mental (cognitive) side effects, and falls before you begin taking sleep medicines.

 WARNING: The FDA has asked manufacturers of certain sleep medicines to put stronger warning labels on their products so that consumers are more aware of the potential risks.
 Possible risks while taking such medicines include severe allergic reactions and dangerous sleep-related behaviors, including sleep-driving.
-Ask your doctor about these risks.
+Ask your provider about these risks.

 For most people, sleep improves with treatment.
 However, others may continue to have sleep disruptions.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if a lack of sleep or too much sleep is interfering with daily living.
+Call for an appointment with your provider if a lack of sleep or too much sleep is interfering with daily living.

 Getting regular exercise and avoiding as many causes of sleep disruption as possible and adequate exposure to natural light may help control sleep problems.